unoplatform/uno.extensions/doc/Learn/Http/HttpOverview.md

                 services.AddClientWithEndpoint<IShowService, ShowService, CustomEndpointOptions>();
             });
         });
     ...
+}
 ```

-See the [tutorial](xref:Uno.Extensions.Http.HowToEndpointOptions) for more information about configuring `HttpClient` with custom endpoint options.
+For more information about configuring `HttpClient` with custom endpoint options, see the [Configure `HttpClient` with Custom Endpoint Options tutorial](xref:Uno.Extensions.Http.HowToEndpointOptions).

 ## Refit